 ABOUT

 Laura Todd is a visual artist living and working in Seattle, WA.
-Her two-dimensional work explores objects and spaces found in nature, or from rural, urban and domestic environments.
-Laura received a BFA in Painting from the University of Victoria in 1995 and an MA in Art History from the University of Washington in 2020.
+Her work explores objects and spaces found in nature or in rural, urban and domestic environments.
+Laura received a BFA in Painting from the University of Victoria at OUC in 1995 and an MA in Art History from the University of Washington in 2020.

 C.V.